-So you’ve made a portfolio but no one’s contacting you, right?
+So you’ve made a portfolio but no one’s contacting you, so how do you get more freelance leads?
 Maybe you get someone email you every now an again, but it’s not the best conversion rate you’ve ever seen.
 It’s time to fix it.

 It’s not easy figuring out the hows and whys of a good portfolio, especially if you’re just starting up.
 That’s the reason so many of us struggle to find a decent amount of work through our portfolio sites.